preignition/program-user-guide/docs/app/survey/reference/content/markdown/index.md

     This is displayed only in **easy read mode**.
   </div>
   <div class="flex-2 box">
     This is displayed in all modes.
 It is twice the width of the above elements.
+It is styled with the primary color of the active theme, using CSS tokens and the `.box` class.

+    It also has a video embedded using the `<lite-youtube>` web component:
     <lite-youtube videoid="xVytWVHX4N0"></lite-youtube>
   </div>
 </div>